Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: The Supervision--Coverage Dilemma

 \subsection{Why Supervision Cannot Escape the Dilemma}

 The bait rates above are properties of trained rankers.
 But the supervision noise is already present before any model training begins, in the binary derivation rule itself.

 Binary derivation partitions entities per query into exclusive positives ($\mathcal{E}^+$, labeled relevant), exclusive negatives ($\mathcal{E}^-$, labeled irrelevant), and common ($\mathcal{E}^0$, discarded).
 The three partitions have a 51:1 imbalance of exclusive negatives to positives (11,436,791 vs.\ 240,138 entity-query pairs), meaning supervision is dominated by negative evidence from the outset.
-Common entities are genuinely generic (mean IDF 6.23, median DF 1,198 --- comparable to semantic stopwords), confirming that binary filtering correctly targets this class.
+Common entities are generic on aggregate statistics (mean IDF 6.23, median DF 1,198--- comparable to semantic stopwords), which is what motivates their exclusion.
+As we show below, however, frequency is a poor proxy for discriminative value, and these aggregate statistics conceal a discriminative majority within the partition.
 Exclusive positives and negatives are both rare (mean IDF 9.87 and 9.00, median DF 27 and 69 respectively), reflecting the rarity bias the derivation rule introduces.
 But the more important question is what filtering discards.

 Applying canonical OER scores to the common partition directly: 83.6\% of discarded entities have positive log-odds differences (mean $= +1.25$, median $= +1.18$) --- they appear more frequently in relevant than non-relevant documents and are discriminative by OER criteria, just not exclusively so.
 Figure~\ref{fig:common_logodds} shows that the common partition is a mixed pool, not a noise pool, centred well into the signal region.
 Binary filtering correctly removes the 16.3\% bait tail but discards the 83.6\% discriminative majority alongside it.
 The exclusive-presence criterion captures rarity, not utility.